8 ways to grow your business

 Become More Competitive

-Competition is everything, and differentiation is the key to successful selling.
+Competition is everything, and distinguishing oneself from the competition is essential to making a sale.
 Ensure you have a competitive advantage.
-If you don’t have one, create one.
-It all comes down to your ‘Unique Selling Proposition’ (USP).
-This will make you stand out from your competitors.
+If you don’t already have one, you should make one.
+Everything hinges on what is known as your “Unique Selling Proposition” (USP).
+This will set you apart from the other businesses in your industry.

 If You Build It, They Will NOT Come